fujitsu/ansible-collection-for-fos/README.md

 ## Collection contents

-The Ansible Network Collection for Fujitsu PSWITCH includes a variety of Ansible content to help automate the management of Fujitsu PSWITCHS.
+Collections are a distribution format for Ansible content that can include playbooks, roles, modules, and plugins.
+The Ansible Network Collection for Fujitsu PSWITCH (fos-ansible-collection) includes a variety of Ansible content to help automate the management of Fujitsu PSWITCHS.

-## Collection core modules
+## fos-ansible-collection core modules

 - **fos_command.py** — Run commands in Privileged EXEC modes